librallu/RICM4Projet/reports/week3/week3.rst

    version of python (3.4).

    Pro :
-    - Simple to install on ESP8266 and run programs
+    - Simple to install on a third party dev card communicating with the ESP8266 and making it run programs

    Cons :
     - Lack of performance and uses a lot of memory space